 Other subsidiaries of the Company do not guarantee the registered debt securities of either TWDC or Legacy Disney (such subsidiaries are referred to as the "non-Guarantors").
-The par value and carrying value of total outstanding and guaranteed registered debt securities of the Obligor Group at March 30, 2024 was as follows:
+The par value and carrying value of total outstanding and guaranteed registered debt securities of the Obligor Group at March 30, 2024 June 29, 2024 was as follows:

-(in millions) TWDC Legacy Disney Par Value Carrying Value Par Value Carrying Value Registered debt with unconditional guarantee \$ 34,627 \$ 35,089 \$ 8,123 \$ 7,940 consolidated indebtedness for borrowed money of TWDC and its subsidiaries (subject to certain exclusions), (ii) upon the sale, transfer or disposition of all or substantially all of the equity interests or all or substantially all, or substantially as an entirety, the assets of Legacy Disney to a third party, and (iii) other customary events constituting a discharge of a guarantor's obligations.
+(in millions) TWDC TWDC Legacy Disney TWDC Legacy Disney Par Value Carrying Value Par Value Carrying Value Par Value Carrying Value Registered debt with unconditional guarantee Registered debt with unconditional guarantee \$34,627 \$35,089 \$8,123 \$7,940 (in millions) \$34,617 \$35,102 \$8,113 \$7,948 consolidated indebtedness for borrowed money of TWDC and its subsidiaries (subject to certain exclusions), (ii) upon the sale, transfer or disposition of all or substantially all of the equity interests or all or substantially all, or substantially as an entirety, the assets of Legacy Disney to a third party, and (iii) other customary events constituting a discharge of a guarantor's obligations.
 In addition, in the case of Legacy Disney's guarantee of registered debt securities issued by TWDC, Legacy Disney may be released and discharged from its guarantee at any time Legacy Disney is not a borrower, issuer or guarantor under certain material bank facilities or any debt securities.